kahalewai/agbac/readme.md

 * Scale across vendors and environments
 * Support incremental adoption

 This means you can use AGBAC today (right now!) with your existing IAM solution, without needing to update or patch the solution.
 You just need to implement the vendor-specific configuration to begin your AGBAC journey (Option 2 above).
-And eventually, when AGBAC-Full is complete, or when your preferred vendor adopts this specification, you will be positioned to achieve Zero Trust (ZT) compliance at the AI Agent Layer.
+And eventually, when AGBAC-Full is complete, or if/when your preferred vendor adopts this specification, you will be positioned to achieve Zero Trust (ZT) compliance at the AI Agent Layer.
 Boom!

 <br>
 <br>